Achill Island is one of the most beautiful places in Ireland.

 Kitesurfing acts as many people’s primo reason for visiting Achill Island — as it was for us.

-Achill is home to some of the best conditions for kitesurfing in all of Ireland, with fairly strong, consistent wind blowing in off the Atlantic and a mix of waves and flat water.
+Achill is home to some of the best conditions for kitesurfing in Ireland, with fairly strong, consistent wind blowing in off the Atlantic and a mix of waves and flat water.

 Kiters can take their pick between the blustery shores of Keel Beach and the flat water of Keel Lake, just opposite.
 Both spots are insanely scenic.